-Dieters learn how to make more nutritious food choices by following PointsPlus, a program to monitor your food intake.
-To determine the PointsPlus value of foods, Weight Watchers has a special formula that takes into account the amounts of protein, carbohydrate, fat, and fiber that a food contains.
-The program focuses on foods that:
+You will learn how to make better food choices using SmartPoints, a program to keep track of your food intake.
+SmartPoints looks at the amounts of protein, carbohydrate, fat, and fiber that a food has.
+The best foods are ones that:

-While counting points is a big part of the program, Weight Watchers also encourages participants to be more physically active.
+Counting points is a big part of the program, but WW also wants you to be active.

-The first step is to decide whether to attend the meetings in-person or do the program online.
+The first step is to decide whether to go to meetings in-person or do the program online.

-Someone who has had success with Weight Watchers leads the weekly meetings.
-At the first meeting, you will be weighed (in private), create weight-loss goals with the leader, and learn the basics.
-The leader introduces new topics each week and offers tips.
-Group members encourage each other by offering strategies and sharing recipes.
+Someone who has had success with WW leads the weekly meetings.
+At the first meeting, you will be weighed (in private), make goals with the leader, and learn the basics.
+The leader talks about new topics each week and offers tips.
+People in the group help one other by talking about their progress and sharing tips.

-Since men and women may have different issues and approaches to tackling weight loss, Weight Watchers designed eTools for men who would like to attend the weekly meetings.
-There is also an online program that features guides, meal ideas, and workout routines customized for men.
+Weight loss needs may differ between men and women.
+WW designed eTools for men who would like to go to the weekly meetings.
+There is also an online program that features guides, meals, and workout routines for men.

 What Does the Research Say?

-Some studies support Weight Watchers.
-For example, a randomized trial with 423 adults found that dieters who followed the Weight Watchers program lost more weight than the group who tried to slim down on their own.
-Another large randomized trial involving 772 overweight and obese adults found that the dieters who followed the Weight Watchers program lost twice as much weight at the 12-month follow-up as the group who received standard care from their doctors.
+Some studies support WW.
+One study found that dieters who followed the WW program lost more weight than the group who tried to slim down on their own.
+Another large study with overweight adults found that the dieters who followed the WW program lost twice as much weight after 12 months than the group who had standard care from their doctors.

-The monthly cost may also be a challenge, especially considering that you must buy all of the groceries.
-While there are ongoing specials, it may cost about $18 monthly for the in-person meetings or the online program.
-(Note: There may also be a one-time sign-up fee.)
+The monthly cost may be too much for some people.
+You must also buy all of the groceries.
+They often have specials, but it may cost about $24 a month for the in-person meetings or the online program.
+There may also be a one-time sign-up fee.

-Overall, Weight Watchers provides a healthy, long-term approach to losing weight.
-The emphasis is on getting support (through in-person meetings or online communities), learning how to make better food choices, and being physically active.
-The goal is to lose weight gradually by making positive lifestyle changes.
+WW is a healthy, long-term way to lose weight.
+The focus is on getting support, learning how to make better food choices, and being active.
+The goal is to lose weight over time through healthy habits.

 Choose My Plate—US Department of Agriculture